mosmn/ad-agency-budget-manager/pseudo-code.md

 Schedule:
     At midnight every day:
         Execute reset_daily_budgets process

     At midnight on the 1st of every month:
         Execute reset_monthly_budgets process

     Every hour:
         Execute check_campaign_status process
 ```

-This pseudo-code provides a language-agnostic overview of the system's key components and their interactions.
-The actual implementation may include additional details, error handling, and optimizations specific to the chosen programming language and environment.